 What Does a Paralegal Do?

 There's no clear answer to this question because every attorney has their own preferences when it comes to how they run their office.
 However, under the Model Guidelines for the Utilization of Paralegal Services published by the American Bar Association (ABA), attorneys can technically delegate to a paralegal "any task normally performed by the lawyer" except those specifically prohibited by law.

-- Communicating with clients, witnesses, courts, or opposing counsel;
+- Communicating with clients, witnesses, courts, or opposing counsel

-- Gathering and evaluating evidence;
+- Gathering and evaluating evidence

-- Researching legal authorities and drafting memos; and
+- Conducting legal research and drafting memos

-- Preparing for depositions and trials.
+- Preparing for depositions and trials

 What to Look For in Paralegal Programs

 Depending on the program, students can either receive a paralegal certificate or certification.
-While a certificate indicates successful completion of a paralegal program, certification means that a paralegal has been formally recognized by a certifying organization based on his or her education, work experience or completion of a paralegal examination.
+While a certificate indicates successful completion of a paralegal program, certification means that a paralegal has been formally recognized by a certifying organization based on his or her education, work experience, or completion of a paralegal examination.

 Taking the Next Steps

-Completing a paralegal program is one way to get your foot into the legal field.
+Enrollment in a paralegal program is one way to get your foot into the legal field.
 It might be the first step on the road to law school or the beginning of a respected paralegal career.
 Whatever your future goals, FindLaw for Law Students has information and resources to help you along the way.